Creating websites with a mobile first web design mindset is a must in 2020.

 This is a great example of a page created with a mobile first web design mindset.

-What are good examples of websites that are built with a mobile first mindset and are an excellent example of web design in 2020?
+What are good examples of websites that are built with a mobile-first mindset?

 Here are two websites that have good examples of mobile first web design, ready to conquer 2020!

 It should be no surprise that Apple’s website is an excellent example of a mobile-first web design, prepared for anything 2020 has to throw at it!
 It only makes sense that one of the largest electronics companies has a website that works great on mobile devices.

 Evernote’s website works great on mobile phones, as you’d expect.
 For us, the way Evernote presents content for the mobile visitor is why we’ve selected them.